dacodekid/dacodekid.com/content/gist/business-analysis/inputs-outputs/elicitation-results-unconfirmed-confirmed.md

 Question: What demonstrates the iterative nature of business analysis?
 A: The static nature of elicitation results
-B: The transition of elicitation results from unconfirmed to confirmed status
+B: Changing elicitation results from unconfirmed to confirmed status
-C: Discontinuation of elicitation after initial stages
+C: Discontinuation of elicitation after initial stages of the project
 D: Sole reliance on external data sources
 Answer: B
 Explanation: The iterative nature of business analysis is demonstrated by the transition of elicitation results from unconfirmed to confirmed status through analysis and collaboration, showing the dynamic and evolving nature of the information-gathering process.